Location: Bexleyheath, Kent - South East London borders

 This Sourdough Bread Course is suitable for anyone who likes to learn new skill - no previous experience is needed.
-The course is held in a domestic kitchen in a small group to allow you to practice making bread in similar surroundings that you might have at home.
-The smal groups are ideal for learning and ensuring that you get most out of your day.
+This sourdough course is held in a domestic kitchen in a small group to allow you to practice making bread in similar surroundings that you might have at home.
+The small groups are ideal for learning and ensuring that you get most out of your day.
 During the day you will learn how to make your own sourdough starter and use it to bake delicious bread with just natural yeast.
 You will also learn how to use your sourdough starter to prepare other breads and bakes.

 We will show you not only how to bake your own sourdough bread, but also how to look after your sourdough starter, how to use your sourdough starter in everyday baking and how to fit sourdough bread baking into your busy life.